Visa Traveler

 Step 1: Approval prior to departure

-Sharjah Airport Travel Agency (SATA) is the agency that’s responsible for verifying your documents, accepting the Visa on Arrival fee and issuing Visa on Arrival at Sharjah International Airport (SHJ).
+Sharjah Airport Travel Agency (SATA) is the agency that’s responsible for verifying your documents, accepting the fee and issuing the Visa on Arrival at Sharjah International Airport (SHJ).
 Your airline will send over your info to SATA at the time of check-in.
 They will ask you to wait for approval from SATA.

 Approval from SATA is fairly quick, usually about 5-10 minutes.
 Once the airline staff receives the approval from SATA, they will accept your check-in bags and give you the boarding pass.